 |Principal Investigator:||Lindstrom, Lauren||Awardee:||University of California, Riverside|

-|Program:||Social and Behavioral Context for Academic Learning [Program Details]|
+|Program:||Social, Emotional, and Behavioral Context for Teaching and Learning [Program Details]|

 |Award Period:||3 years (09/01/2017–8/31/2020)||Award Amount:||$1,399,817|

 |Type:||Development and Innovation||Award Number:||R305A170633|

 Previous Award Number: R305A170025

 Purpose: The purpose of the Paths 2 the Future for All: College and Career Readiness Intervention research project was to develop, revise, and evaluate the promise of the Paths 2 the Future for All (P2F4A) curriculum package for underserved youth in grades 9 to 12.
 P2F4A modified an existing transition curriculum package, Paths 2 the Future-Girls, originally designed for high school girls with high-incidence disabilities.
 P2F4A expanded on the promising Paths to the Future-Girls curriculum package by developing non-gender-specific lessons and activities focused on increasing educational attainment and post-school opportunities for underserved youth.
 Academic success and graduation from high school are strong predictors of positive adult outcomes.
 As such, underserved students who face barriers to educational attainment need targeted support to identify their strengths and develop critical non-cognitive skills (e.g., problem-solving, goal setting, coping skills) that will better prepare them for postsecondary education, career, and life opportunities.
 The P2F4A curriculum package focuses on teaching attitudes, behaviors, skills, and strategies critical for success in school and post-school career and college options.